The City of Houston and Houston First are planning to close Polk Street to expand the GRB Convention Center.

 Isn't the City proposing to convert Leeland to 2-way operations, and won't that be good enough?

-P4P believe that converting Leeland to 2-way operations may be a good idea in addition to maintaining Polk Street.
-The fact is, east-west connectivity is so poor in this part of town that any additional connection possible is highly valuable.
-However, the connectivity provided by Leeland does not replace that provided by Polk, because Leeland crosses a busy rail line near Cullen whereas Polk has an underpass.
-Polk also extends far east to Wayside, whereas Leeland becomes Telephone and heads southeast.
+P4P believes that converting Leeland to 2-way operations may be a good idea in addition to maintaining Polk Street.
+The fact is, east-west connectivity is so poor in this part of town that any additional connections would be highly valuable.
+However, the connectivity provided by Leeland does not replace Polk, because Leeland crosses a busy rail line near Cullen whereas Polk has an underpass.
+Polk also extends far east to Wayside and west to Bagby, whereas Leeland dead-ends into Louisiana and the west and veers southeast on the east.
 Finally, it's not clear that the Leeland bridge over IH69 currently is wide enough to even accommodate the conversion.

 The biggest challenge, however, is the timing.
 How long will it take to convert Leeland Street?
 Will it happen before the Polk closure?
 We still don't know, but it seems unlikely.